Zulko/moviepy/README.rst

 MoviePy cannot run without these dependencies:

 - The software ffmpeg_ is needed for writing, reading, converting the sound and the video.
-Normally any version of FFMPEG should work but it is recommended to use a recent version for better results.
-- `Numpy`_ is needed for image and sound manipulation
+- `Numpy`_ is needed for image and sound manipulation.
-- The Decorator_ module is used in the MoviePy code for better code readability
+- The Decorator_ module is used in the MoviePy code for better code readability.

-These are generally easy to install.
-For ffmpeg, you can either install it or save the binary files in any folder and specify the path to these folders before installing MoviePy (see `Manual installation`_).
+**Make sure to use a recent version of ffmpeg**.
+You can either install it or save the binary files in any folder and specify the path to these folders before installing MoviePy (for the latter, see `Manual installation`_ below).

 Installation with PIP